Table of Contents:-

 The importance of motivation is as follows:

-In every organisation, there are physical, financial and human resources.
+In every organisation, there are financial, physical, and human resources.
 The utilisation of financial and physical resources depends on the willingness and ability of people to work.
 Motivation puts human resources into action.
 Encouragement builds the will to work among employees and enables the management to secure the best possible utilisation of all resources.

 2) Improves the Efficiency of Work Performance